KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 :menuselection:`View --> Guides` opens the guides window were you can managing your guides.

-1. Search guides.
-If you enter `2` in this example shows only `guide2` in the list and in in the timeline
+1. Search guides/markers.
+If you enter `2` in this example shows only `guide2` / `marker2` in the list and in the timeline/on the clip monitor.

-2. Show only the needed categories in teh list and in the timeline.
+2. Show only the chosen categories in the list and in the timeline/clip monitor.

 3. Sort by categories, time, comment or descending.

-4. Click on a guide will select it and the playhead jumps to this guide in the timeline.
-Multi-selection: holding down :kbd:`Shift` or :kbd:`Control` to select single guides. :kbd:`Control + A` select all guides.
-Double-click on a guide opens the :ref:`edit window <move_edit_guides>`.
+4. Click on a guide/marker will select it and the playhead jumps to this guide/marker in the timeline/clip monitor.
+Multi-selection: holding down :kbd:`Shift` or :kbd:`Control` to select single guides. :kbd:`Control + A` select all guides/markers.
+Double-click on a guide/maker opens the :ref:`edit guide window <move_edit_guides>`/:ref:`edit marker window <move_edit_marker>`.

-5. Add a guide.
-Only here you have the possibility to add multiple markers/guides with an interval.
+5. Add a guide/marker.
+Only here you have the possibility to add multiple guides/markers with an interval.

-6. Edit a selected guide.
-The same like when you Double-click a guide under point 4 or in the :ref:`timeline ruler<timeline_ruler>`.
+6. Edit a selected guide/marker.
+The same like when you Double-click a guide/marker under point 4 or guides in the :ref:`timeline ruler<timeline_ruler>`.

-7. Delete a selected guide.
+7. Delete a selected guide/marker.

-8. Set the category for new created guides.
+8. Set the category for new created guides/maker.

-9. :ref:`Locks guide <move_edit_guides>`.
+9. Guides only: :ref:`Locks guide <move_edit_guides>`.
 Locked when the background is light gray (as shown on the screenshot).

-10. Import/:ref:`export guides <export_guides>` or configure the :ref:`project categories <categories>`.
+10. Import/:ref:`export guides/maker <export_guides>` or configure the :ref:`project categories <categories>`.

-You can put a comment in the guide and make the comment display by choosing :ref:`editing` in the :menuselection:`Timeline` menu or by clicking on the :ref:`editing` button.
+You can put a comment in the guide/marker and make the comment display by choosing :ref:`editing` in the :menuselection:`Timeline` menu or by clicking on the :ref:`editing` button.

 .. _export_guides: